News & Upcoming Events

 Sarah Roxburgh Lucyniak, Esq.

-Sarah was admitted to the Massachusetts Bar on December 11, 2008.
+Sarah was admitted to the Massachusetts Bar in December 2008.
 Prior to law school, Sarah was an associate at Bartram & Cochran, Inc., a national commercial real estate consulting firm based in Hartford, Connecticut, where she was a Connecticut-licensed salesperson.
 Sarah was also a copywriter at Think Creative Group in New Haven, Connecticut.
-Attorney Roxburgh is an active member of Senior Partners for Justice and the Women’s Bar Association.
-She also is a volunteer with Pawprints at Children’s Hospital Boston, where she volunteers with her Wheaten Terrier, Herman, visiting patients through their therapy dog visitation program.
+Sarah has volunteered with Senior Partners for Justice, the Women’s Bar Association Elder Law Project, and Children’s Hospital Boston, where she volunteered with her Wheaten Terrier visiting patients through their therapy dog visitation program.

 Anna Schleelein Richardson, Esq.

 Attorney Anna Schleelein Richardson focuses on assisting homeless and low income veterans with a variety of civil legal matters, including state and federal benefits issues.
 She is responsible for VLS’s organizational management, along with Attorney Roxburgh.
 Anna directs VLS’s legal clinic at the New England Center for Homeless Veterans.
 She has served as faculty for the Massachusetts Law Reform Institute Basic Benefits Training offered by Massachusetts Continuing Legal Education (“MCLE”) teaching other legal services advocates about state and federal veterans’ benefits, as well as providing instruction to the private bar at MCLE’s recent course titled Military Families & Divorce.
 She has also performed trainings on veterans’ legal issues for the Boston Bar Association, the Legal Advocacy and Resource Center, and various legal services agencies.
 In October, 2011 Anna received Boston University School of Law's Victor J. Garo Public Service Award, presented annually to two alumni for their commitment and dedication to public service.